VerifyTests/Verify.Aspose/readme.md

 text.
 And more text.
 And more text.
 Even more.
 Continued on page 2 ...

 **Created with an evaluation copy of Aspose.Words.
-To discover the full versions of our APIs please visit: https://products.aspose.com/words/**
+To remove all limitations, you can use Free Temporary License https://purchase.aspose.com/temporary-license/**
 ![ref2]